Mutiny on the Bounty: HMS Pandora mission

 When Bligh landed in England on 14 March 1790, news of the mutiny had preceded him and he was fêted as a hero.
 In October 1790 at a formal court-martial for the loss of Bounty, he was honourably acquitted of responsibility for the loss and was promoted to post-captain.
 As an adjunct to the court-martial, Bligh brought charges against Purcell for misconduct and insubordination; the former carpenter received a reprimand.

 In November 1790, the Admiralty despatched the frigate HMS Pandora, under Captain Edward Edwards, to capture the mutineers and return them to England to stand trial.
 Pandora arrived at Tahiti on 23 March 1791 and, within a few days, all fourteen surviving Bounty men had either surrendered or been captured.
 Edwards made no distinction between mutineers and those who claimed they had been detained on Bounty unwillingly; all were incarcerated in a specially constructed prison erected on Pandora's quarterdeck, dubbed "Pandora's Box".
 Pandora remained at Tahiti for five weeks while Edwards unsuccessfully sought information on Bounty's whereabouts.
 The ship finally sailed on 8 May to search for Bounty among the thousands of southern Pacific islands.
 Apart from a few spars discovered at Palmerston Island, no traces of the fugitive vessel were found.
 Edwards continued the search until August, when he turned west and headed for the Dutch East Indies.
-Ironically, one of the islands Pandora sailed to, but did not land at, was Pitcairn Island; had Edwards checked his charts and found that this uncharted island was at the correct latitude but wrong longitude for Pitcairn Island, he could very well have fulfilled his mission by capturing the last nine Bounty mutineers.
+One of the islands Pandora sailed to, but did not land at, was Pitcairn Island; had Edwards checked his charts and found that this uncharted island was at the correct latitude but wrong longitude for Pitcairn Island, he could very well have fulfilled his mission by capturing the last nine Bounty mutineers.
 Edwards' search for the remaining mutineers ultimately proved fruitless.